Puck (magazine): Content

-Anticatholicism
+Anti-Catholicism

 The magazine was founded by German immigrants who were sympathetic to Otto von Bismarck who launched a major Kulturkampf against the Catholic Church in Germany.
 Puck especially targeted Irish Catholics in New York City, where they controlled Tammany Hall.
 According to historian Samuel Thomas, himself a Catholic: [I]n an age of partisan politics and partisan journalism, Puck became the nation's premier journal of graphic humor and political satire, played an important role as a non-partisan crusader for good government and the triumph of American constitutional ideals.
 Its prime targets, however, were not just corrupt machine politicians.
 The magazine included as well ...[the] political agenda of the Catholic Church, especially its new Pope, Leo XIII....Tammany Hall... was all the more dangerous to Puck because, beginning in the 1870s, Irish Catholics dominated it....
 In cartoons and editorials spanning two decades, the magazine blasted and often conjoined both Tammany and the papacy with invidious comparisons that left few readers in doubt as to their sympathies.